 Chinese historians believe that already during the Shang period 商 (17th-11th cent.
 BCE), there were horse officials, as can be seen in some statements in oracle bone inscriptions.
 The Confucian Classic Zhouli 周禮 speaks of an official (xiaoren 校人 "director of the studs") who was "administering the King's horses" (zhang wang ma zhi zheng 掌王馬之政).
-He was assisted by a overseers of the grazing lands (mushi 牧師), chief grooms (yushi 圉師), equerries (quma 趣馬), horse medicos (wuma 巫馬) and cavalry officers (souren 廋人, all transl. according to Biot).
+He was assisted by overseers of the grazing lands (mushi 牧師), chief grooms (yushi 圉師), equerries (quma 趣馬), horse medicos (wuma 巫馬) and cavalry officers (souren 廋人, all transl. according to Édouard Biot).
 They supervised, trained and fed government-owned horses, and also cared for their medical treatment.
-Such an administrative structure did not only exist at the royal court of the Zhou 周 (11th cent.-221 BCE), but in each of the feudal states.
+Such an administrative structure did not only exist at the royal court of the Zhou 周 (11th cent.-221 BCE), but in each of the regional states.

-During the Han period 漢 (206 BCE-220 CE) the Imperial Stud (taipu 太僕) headed an institution of three commandments and five directorates (sanling wujian 三令五監).
+During the Han period 漢 (206 BCE-220 CE) the Imperial Stud (taipusi 太僕寺) was divided into three commandments and five directorates (sanling wujian 三令五監).
 It is known that there were 36 pasturelands.
-During the reing of Emperor Jing 漢景帝 (r.
-157-141 BCE) in the early Former Han 前漢 (206 BCE-8 CE) there were 30,000 employees serving in the horse administration, caring for 300,000 beasts.
+During the reign of Emperor Jing 漢景帝 (r.
+157-141 BCE) in the early Former Han period 前漢 (206 BCE-8 CE), there were 30,000 employees serving in the horse administration, caring for 300,000 beasts.

 From the fourth century on many nomad peoples roamed northern China and brought with them the custom of horse-breeding.
 There must have been an abundant number of horses in the north during that time.
 In the region of Hexi alone 河西 (modern Shaanxi), there were 2 million animals during the Northern Wei period 北魏 (386-534), while another 100,000 beasts were to be found in Heyang 河陽 (Henan).

-During the Yuan period 元 (1279-1368) there were horse pastures in all fourteen provinces, but the exact number of animals raised is not clear.
+During the Yuan period 元 (1279-1368) there were horse pastures in all fourteen provinces, but the exact number of animals raised is not known.
 The custom that private persons were allowed to raise horses (so-called kuoma 括馬 "concentration of horses") was prohibited.